Bobface/onlypwner-challenges/README.md

 - Leaking information about the challenge solution
 - Challenges that involve unfixed bugs in real deployments
 - Challenges that negatively describe real persons or entities
+- Huge challenges with lots of source files and lines of code

 ## Submitting your challenge
 Once you are ready to submit, create a PR to the `dev` branch of this repository.